aperdomogar/andreaperdomogarcia.github.io/about.md

 - Attendance to the [Open Time Proposal PLATO workshop](https://events.gwdg.de/event/1126/page/340-travel-information) (2025, Munich).
 - Attendance and participation with a talk in the [Exploring Star-Planet-Disk Connections Conference](https://exohost2025.ut.ee/) (2025, Tartu).
 "Planet formation viewed from the metal mass fraction of the stellar hosts".
 - Attendance and participation with a talk in the EAS annual meeting (2025, Cork).
 "Metallicities of planet-hosts".
-- Attendance and participation with a talk in the IX Reunión de Física Solar y Heliosférica de la Red de Infraestructuras de Astronomía (2025, Lluc, Mallorca).
+- Attendance and participation with a talk in the IX Reunión de Física Solar y Heliosférica de la Red de Infraestructuras de Astronomía (2025, Mallorca).
 "The effect of local magnetic fields in quiet regions of stellar atmospheres simulated with MANCHA".
 - Invited Colloquium at the Institut für Sonnen Physics (2025, Freiburg).
 "The effect of local magnetic fields in quiet regions of stellar atmospheres simulated with MANCHA".
 - Attendance and participation with a poster in the [Día de Nuestra Ciencia](https://meetings.iac.es/DNC/pages/test/program.php) (2023, Tenerife).
 "Opacity for cool stars in 3D MHD simulations".
 - Stay for 2 months at the Max-Planck Institute for Solar System Research (2023, Göttingen).